Trancsfict8/NEXRAD_Spatial/README.md

 ## Architecture & Contributions
 Nexrad Spatial is built strictly for high-performance spatial analytics.
 All radar parsing modules are designed to remain independent of Unreal Engine so they can be abstracted to other APIs.
 For detailed technical documentation on the data structures, UE5.7 upgrade paths, and implementation notes, please see `Architecture.md`.

+## Recent Changelog
+* **Interactive NWS Warnings:** Added interactive National Weather Service warning popups.
+Users can click on warning polygons in VR to view detailed alert information in a larger, improved warning box.
+* **Level 3 Storm Tracks & Markers:** Integrated Level 3 storm tracks data.
+Added new Hail and TVS (Tornado Vortex Signature) markers that spawn dynamically at the echo top of storm cells, complete with altitude readings (ft AGL).
+* **3D Drawing & Laser Tools:** Introduced a new 3D drawing tool to annotate the environment and an adjustable laser pointer for precise VR controller interactions.
+* **Elevation & Customization:** Added elevation exaggeration settings that dynamically adjust the 3D map and radar site positioning.
+Introduced opacity settings and a performance throttler.
+* **Legal & UI Updates:** Added a legal disclaimer screen with persistence.
+Included color table support, updated the UI typography, and fixed various map tool collision bugs.
+* **Optimization & Fixes:** Optimized the build process by moving includes to CPP files, fixed road placements, and resolved velocity color table parsing issues.

 ## Open Source Credits
 In accordance with the GPLv2 license, the core radar ingestion, binary decoding, and processing architecture utilized within this application are fully open-source.